Emerging Market Currencies

 | Correlation | Provides diversification from US/EU equities. | Often highly correlated with "risk-off" sentiment, falling when stocks fall. |

-The USD/MXN pair is one of the most liquid emerging market currency pairs.
-Let's examine a hypothetical carry trade scenario.
-Assume the exchange rate is 20.00 (20 Pesos = 1 USD).
-The US interest rate is 5%, and Mexico's central bank rate is 11%.
-A trader decides to sell USD and buy MXN to capture the yield.
-They hold the position for one year. **Scenario A (Stability):** The exchange rate remains at 20.00.
-The trader earns the 6% interest rate differential (11% - 5%) as pure profit. **Scenario B (Depreciation):** The Peso weakens to 22.00 (a 10% loss in value).
-The trader earns 6% in interest but loses 10% on the currency price, resulting in a net loss of 4%.
+The USD/MXN (US Dollar vs. Mexican Peso) pair is one of the most liquid and frequently traded emerging market currency pairs in the world.
+Let's examine a hypothetical carry trade scenario to understand the potential rewards and risks.
+Assume the current exchange rate is 20.00 (meaning 20 Pesos equals 1 US Dollar).
+The current US interest rate is 5%, and the Mexican central bank (Banxico) has set its benchmark rate at 11%.
+A trader decides to sell USD and buy MXN to capture the significant yield differential.
+They hold the position for exactly one year.
+Scenario A (Exchange Rate Stability): The exchange rate remains exactly at 20.00 after one year.
+In this ideal case, the trader earns the 6% interest rate differential (11% minus 5%) as pure profit, regardless of any price movement.
+Scenario B (Currency Depreciation): During the year, the Peso weakens significantly to 22.00 per Dollar (a 10% loss in its market value).
+In this case, the trader still earns the 6% interest but loses 10% on the underlying currency price, resulting in a net total loss of 4% for the year.

 Common Beginner Mistakes